US military introducing measures to attempt to ease economic strain on service families – KION546

 Austin has heard directly from troops about the rising prices in housing and food, and the pressure felt in some cases when military spouses lose jobs due to the pandemic, a defense official told CNN.

+“Our men and women in uniform and their families have enough to worry about,” Austin said at the Wednesday news conference.
+“Basic necessities like food and housing shouldn’t be among them.”

-The immediate steps from the Defense Department include a temporary increase in the housing allowance for service members living in areas where the cost of housing has jumped 10% or more in the past year.
-The Department announced a similar initiative in late September, increasing the allowance in 56 housing markets.
-The memo does not state how long this temporary increase will last, but it is hoped it will free up some cash for service members heading into the holiday season.
+In September, the Defense Department introduced a temporary increase in the housing allowance for service members living in areas where the cost of housing has jumped 10% or more in the past year.
+That move increased the allowance in 56 housing markets.
+The new memo does not state how long this temporary increase will last, but it is hoped it will free up some cash for service members heading into the holiday season.

 The department will also extend temporary lodging reimbursement beyond 10 days in areas with housing shortages, allowing service members greater flexibility in finding a place to live.

-Note: CORRECTION: An earlier version of this story misstated when the Pentagon unveiled a new cost of living increase in areas where housing prices have increased 10% or more.
-It was introduced in September.
-The earlier version of the story also misstated the age of Rachel Szabo’s son.
-He is nearly 11 months old.